emilhu20/emilhu20/README.md

 <h1 align="center">Hi 👋, I'm Emil Hu</h1>

-<h3 align="center">Cand.polyt in Computertechnology</h3>
+Welcome to my GitHub profile.
+I am a recently graduated Computer Engineer from Aarhus University.
+During my studies, I have become aqquainted with various branches of software, where the fields of machine learning and deep learning have particularly captured my interest.
+I like solving complex problems and I am always eager to learn and grow in this ever-evolving field.

 ## About Me
-I recently graduated with a degree in Computertechnology from Aarhus University in Denmark.
-During my studies, I have become aqquainted with various branches of software, where the fields of machine learning and deep learning have particularly captured my interest.
-I like solving complex problems amd I am always eager to learn and grow in this ever-evolving field.
+🎓 Education: MSc in Computertechonology from Aarhus University

+🤖 Interests: Machine and deep learning, forecasting and decision support systems

+📘 Learning: Docker and spatio-temporal models

+📍 Location: Aarhus, Denmark

+❓ Ask me about: Forecasting algorithms and deep learning

 <!--I love solving complex problems and turning data into actionable insights.
 Whether it's through developing cutting-edge neural networks or crafting efficient algorithms, I'm always eager to learn and grow in this ever-evolving field.-->